 Course Overloads, Financial Aid, and Billing

-A traditional undergraduate at the Central Campus must petition to the Undergraduate Appeals Committee if he/she wishes to enroll for a total of more than 18 semester hours at La Verne or concurrently at another college or university.
-Seeking pre-approval of the transfer course(s) may save you valuable time and money if a course is determined as not ligible for transfer.
+A traditional undergraduate at the Central Campus must petition the Undergraduate Appeals Committee if he/she wishes to enroll for a total of more than 18 semester hours at La Verne or concurrently at another college or university.
+Seeking pre-approval of the transfer course(s) may save you valuable time and money if a course is determined as not eligible for transfer.
 The Registrar’s Transfer Center has more information about transferring courses, HERE.

 Course overloads for January Inter-term and/or retroactive appeals for course overloads are not permitted.